githubich/kuzi/README.md

 ### Notes
 * I know this is guide can be hard to follow, I'll try my best to improve this procedure

-About users, classes, scheduling and subjects:
+About users, classes, scheduling & subjects:
 * You can create as many as you wish
 * Be sure not to repeat the IDs
 * It's recomended to start with ID = 0

-### Contributing and following the progress
+### Contributing & following the progress
 First, read the [contribution guide](https://github.com/ezarcel/kuzi/blob/edge/CONTRIBUTING.md#readme)
 * [Issues](https://github.com/ezarcel/kuzi/issues/)
 * [Pull requests](https://github.com/ezarcel/kuzi/pulls)